vippsas/vipps-solutions/invoice-through-epayments/README.md

 💥 Work in progress. 💥

-Vipps may be used as a channel through which merchants can send invoices to their users by combining the [ePayment API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/epayment-api) and
+Vipps may be used as a channel through which merchants can send invoices to their users by combining the
+[ePayment API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/epayment-api)
+and the
 [Order Management API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/order-management-api).

 ## Illustration

 ### First time payment of an invoice

 1. Merchants in their website or mobile app can have an option for their users to opt for receiving invoices sent to their Vipps app
 2. User is presented with their invoice in the merchant website or the merchant app with `Pay with Vipps` as an option
 3. User clicks on `Pay with Vipps`
 4. Merchant makes a
    [create payment](https://vippsas.github.io/vipps-developer-docs/api/epayment#tag/CreatePayments)